mihaelavalac/SweetLand/README.md

 ![image](img/contact.png)

-When an user without an account want to place an order, the application give the option to add items to the cart but to finalize the order an user is required to sign in or to create an account.
+When a user without an account wants to place an order, the application gives the option to add items to the cart but to finalize the order a user is required to sign in or to create an account.

 ![image](img/place_order.png)

-The create account page contains a form that collect user information and store it in the database.
-All inputs of the form are validated and if incorrect input is introduced, and error will be displayed bellow the input.
+The create account page contains a form that collects user information and stores it in the database.
+All inputs of the form are validated and if incorrect input is introduced, an error will be displayed below the input.

 ![image](img/create_account.png)